 Tribal art > African mask > Dan mask

-The Dan masks, of varied workmanship, are generally performed during very theatrical entertainment festivals where women play a predominant role.
-The "mocking" mask called Déanglé defines an ideal of beauty and benevolence because it is sculpted in honor of the young girls of the village or of renowned men.
-Each mask had a name linked to its function.
-Also used during circumcision rites, they appear in the company of singing masks gle sö and large masks go ge relating to the go society, which exercises justice and maintains social stability.
+The Dan masks, of varied workmanship, are usually performed during very theatrical entertainment festivals where women play a prominent role.
+The so-called "mocking mask" called Déanglé defines an ideal of beauty and benevolence because it is sculpted in honor of the young girls of the village or of renowned men.
+Also used during circumcision rites, they appear in the company of singing masks gle sö and large masks go ge relating to the go society, which exercises justice and maintains peace.

 Watch the video